-For L1 acquisition, we begin our modeling at the point where the infant has the lexicon in place.
-For example, an infant Scottish listener may at some point inadvertently entertain a grammar that would have been appropriate for a Southern English listener instead.
-As a consequence, she will perceive a token with a somewhat raised higher mid vowel with cues [74 ms, 349 Hz] as /I, as shown with the pointing finger in Tableau 3.
-However, her environment is Scottish, so this auditory event could well have been related to /ʃip/ rather than to $/ \int p/L$ If so, the infant's recognition system detects the error, perhaps by noting that the semantic context (a fluffy animal rather than a floating means of transportation) requires that she should have perceived / [ip/ because that matches the phonological part of her lexical representation of the English word sheep.
-Now that the child knows that /fip/ would have been correct (as depicted with a check mark in Tableau 3), the child's GLA changes her perception grammar by raising the rankings of all the constraints violated in her incorrect winner and by lowering the rankings of all the constraints violated in the form that she now considers correct (as depicted by the arrows in Tableau 3).
-This increases the probability that she will perceive /fip/ the next time she hears an F1 of 349 Hz or a duration of 74 ms. The rankings are changed by only a small step along the continuous ranking scale of stochastic OT (e.g., one-thousandth of the high-low distance in Figure 6), but after a large number of perception errors involving auditory events containing either an F1 of 349 Hz or a duration of 74 ms, the rankings of the constraints will have become similar to those of the adult Scottish listener in Tableau 1.
+by noting that the semantic context (a fluffy animal rather than a floating means of transportation) requires that she should have perceived $/\int ip/$, since that matches the phonological part of her lexical representation of the English word sheep.
+Now that the child knows that $/\int ip/$ would have been correct (as depicted with a check mark in Tableau 3), the child's GLA will change her perception grammar by raising the rankings of all the constraints violated in her incorrect winner and by lowering the rankings of all the constraints violated in the form that she now considers correct (as depicted by the arrows in Tableau 3).
+This increases the probability that she will perceive $/\int ip/$ on the next occasion of hearing an F1 of 349 Hz or a duration of 74 ms. The rankings are changed by only a small step along the continuous ranking scale of stochastic OT (e.g. one thousandth of the high-low distance in Figure 6), but after a large number of perception errors involving auditory events containing either an F1 of 349 Hz or a duration of 74 ms, the rankings of the constraints will have become similar to those of the adult Scottish listener in Tableau 1.

-L1 English and Spanish Simulations

-We illustrate the development of L1 acquisition with the behavior of a virtual Scottish listener, a virtual Southern English listener, and a virtual Spanish listener, who grow up in virtual Scottish, Southern English, and Spanish environments, respectively.
-We show how their behavior comes to be based on the relative reliability of the two cues in their virtual production environments.
+L1 English and Spanish simulations.
+We illustrate the development of L1 acquisition with the behaviour of a virtual Scottish listener, a virtual Southern English listener, and a virtual Spanish listener, who grow up in virtual Scottish, Southern English, and Spanish environments, respectively.
+We will show how their behaviour comes to be based on the relative reliability of the two cues in their virtual production environments.